anthony2025/backend-boilerplate/README.md

-# This is meant simply as a boilerplate for future projects

 Minimal MERN REST API with upcoming GraphQL support.
+This is meant as a boilerplate for future projects.

 ## In Progress